evelynh037/data-investigation-model/README.md

-# Recipe labeling model specifically for "Dietary" label
+# Recipe labeling specifically for label "Dietary"
 # if the recipe would be labled as "dietary" or not?